Iran warns of 'strong responses' as Israel's attacks on Lebanon threaten ceasefire

 The price of oil rebounded today, as doubts began to set in about the state of the Iran ceasefire announced just two days earlier by Trump.

-Chief among them was that fewer than a half-dozen ships had been observed transiting the Strait of Hormuz yesterday.
+Chief among them was that fewer than a half dozen ships had been observed transiting the Strait of Hormuz yesterday.

 Trump asked Netanyahu to scale back Israel’s strikes in Lebanon

-Trump asked Israeli Prime Minister Benjamin Netanyahu in a phone call yesterday to scale back Israel’s strikes in Lebanon to help ensure the success of the Iran negotiations, a senior administration official said.
+President Donald Trump asked Israeli Prime Minister Benjamin Netanyahu in a phone call yesterday to scale back Israel’s strikes in Lebanon to help ensure the success of the Iran negotiations, a senior administration official said.

 While the Trump administration and Israel have both said Lebanon is not covered by the ceasefire, Israel agreed “to be a helpful partner,” the official said.